sopnode/oai5g-rru/README.md

 * Stop the previous test ``` ./demo-oai.py --stop```
-* Make your changes on *fit01* in configuration file */root/demo-oai.sh*.
+* Make your changes on the k8s worker node in configuration file */root/demo-oai.sh*.
 (If the CN parameters you want to change are not in script */root/demo-oai.sh*, you can directly change chart file */root/oai-cn5g-fed/charts/oai-5g-core/oai-5g-basic/values.yaml*.)
 Then run on your laptop:
 * ``` ./demo-oai.py --namespace oai5g_v2 ```

 The latter command will take into account your changes to reconfigure the charts, and will then launch the OAI5G pods on the *oai5g_v2* namespace.